biobakery/kneaddata/readme.md

 3. `` kneaddata_demo_output/demo_kneaddata.trimmed.fastq ``

 ## Sequencer Source for trimming Adapter Contents ####
-Kneaddata will use **"NexteraPE"** adapters provided by trimomatic to trim the adapter contents `by default`.
+Kneaddata will use **"NexteraPE"** adapters provided by trimmomatic to trim the adapter contents `by default`.

 The other available options are: `["NexteraPE", "TruSeq2", "TruSeq3","none"]`.
 Based on the source of the sequencer and the FASTQC report, it is **highly reccommended** to choose the correct sequencer source to ensure the removal of adapter contents by Kneaddata.